 - the number, place of issue and expiration date of your Australian passport

-- USD$183 (valid for March 2018), payable by Visa or Mastercard only (see Credit Card Authorisation Form (PDF, 55kb)).
+- USD$183 (valid for April/May 2018), payable by Visa or Mastercard only (see Credit Card Authorisation Form (PDF, 55kb)).
 No cash/cheques are accepted and

 - a signed declaration made before and signed by a Notary Public in the following form: